 Ascertainment of study variables

 Ever doctor-diagnosed psoriasis was determined by an affirmative response from the parent/guardian to the following question: “Has this child ever been diagnosed with psoriasis by a doctor?”
 [20].
-[21]Current (past 12 months) eczema was defined as “ever doctor-diagnosed eczema” and/or “having ever had a recurrent itchy rash for at least 6 months” plus “having an itchy rash at any time in the past 12 months that affected the folds of the elbows or the areas behind the knees, in front of the ankles, under the buttocks, or around the neck, ears, or eyes” [22, 23].
+The International Study of Asthma and Allergies in Childhood (ISAAC) methodology was applied to ascertain allergic diseases [21].
+Current (past 12 months) eczema was defined as “ever doctor-diagnosed eczema” and/or “having ever had a recurrent itchy rash for at least 6 months” plus “having an itchy rash at any time in the past 12 months that affected the folds of the elbows or the areas behind the knees, in front of the ankles, under the buttocks, or around the neck, ears, or eyes” [22, 23].
 Current asthma was defined by an affirmative response to the items “history of physician-diagnosed asthma” and “wheezing in the past 12 months” and/or “asthma treatment in the past 12 months” [19, 24].
 Current rhinitis was defined as “ever doctor-diagnosed rhinitis” and “having problems with a sneezing, runny, or blocked nose in the absence of a cold or flu in the past 12 months” [25].
 Combinations of current asthma, rhinitis, and eczema resulted in eight nonoverlapping groups of single and coexisting allergic diseases: “no allergic disease,” “asthma only,” “rhinitis only,” “eczema only,” “asthma + rhinitis,” “asthma + eczema,” “rhinitis + eczema,” and “asthma + rhinitis + eczema” groups.

 Covariates